 Are Stephen Ministers Counselors?

 Stephen Ministers are not counselors; they are trained lay caregivers.
 Their role is to listen and care – not to give advice or counsel.
 Stephen Ministers are also trained to recognize when a care receiver’s need exceeds what they can provide.
 When that happens they work with care receivers to help them receive the level of care they really need.

 Trust is essential to a caring relationship, and Stephen Ministers are people you can trust.
 Confidentiality is one of the most important principles of Stephen Ministry, and what a care receiver tells his or her Stephen Minister is kept in strictest confidence.
 We are excited about our new leadership team and recruiting/training new Stephen Ministers.
 You are most welcome to talk with our pastors and any of our Stephen Leaders if you would like to serve in this deeply meaningful ministry.

 Pastors will always have primary shepherding responsibilities in our congregation, but there is no way pastors can meet all the needs for care.
 God has called all of us, not just pastors, to minister to one another.
 Stephen Ministry multiplies ministry by turning pastors into equippers, so they can enable lay people to provide caring ministry as well.

 How can Someone Become a Stephen Minister?

 Begin by talking to Pr.
-Dave or one of our Stephen Leaders and they can tell you more.
+Mitch or one of our Stephen Leaders and they can tell you more.
 Stephen Ministers make a two-year, renewable commitment to train and serve.